sinelaw/xml-to-json/README.md

 ```
 Usage: <program> [OPTION...] files...
   -h      --help                      Show this help
   -t TAG  --tag-name=TAG              Start conversion with nodes named TAG (ignoring all parent nodes)
   -s      --skip-roots                Ignore the selected nodes, and start converting from their children
                                       (can be combined with the 'start-tag' option to process only children of the matching nodes)
   -a      --as-array                  Output the resulting objects in a top-level JSON array
   -m      --multiline                 When using 'as-array' output, print each of top-level json object on a seperate line.
                                       (If not using 'as-array', this option will be on regardless, and output is always line-seperated.)
+          --no-collapse-text=PATTERN  For elements with tag matching regex PATTERN only:
-          --no-collapse-text  Don't collapse elements that only contain text into a simple string property.
+	  			      Don't collapse elements that only contain text into a simple string property.
                                       Instead, always emit '.value' properties for text nodes, even if an element contains only text.
                                       (Output 'schema' will be more stable.)
           --no-ignore-nulls           Don't ignore nulls (and do output them) in the top level of output objects
 ```

 ## Example output